zenvia/zenvia-openapi-spec/spec/tags/voice.md

 When you send a voice message to a contact using Voice channel:

-* Recipient: is the phone number of the contact
+* Recipient: the phone number of the contact
-* Sender: is the sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials)
+* Sender: the sender id enabled on [Zenvia platform](https://app.zenvia.com/home/credentials)

 When you receive a voice message from a contact, the sender and recipient are inverted:

-* Recipient: is the sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials)
+* Recipient: the sender id enabled on [Zenvia platform](https://app.zenvia.com/home/credentials)
-* Sender: is the phone number of the contact
+* Sender: the phone number of the contact

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of the message object.